randomnerd41/working.../README.md

 # info:
 All software in this repo

-is Free and opensource software!
+is Free and opensource Software!

-some may have: GPL 2.0, GPL 3.0

-MIT and AGPL 3.0...

 All software in this

-repo is also made by
+repo is made by

 classiccatlinux (randomnerd41).